-Welcome to my website.
-I am a PhD Candidate in Political Science at the University of Wisconsin—Madison.
-My research interests include political economy of development, institutions, corruption, violence, public opinion, political behavior, and quantitative methods.
-My dissertation focuses on the provision of public goods in developing countries.
-Specifically, I analyze how violence, corruption, and weak institutions affect the participation of the private sector in the provision of public goods.
-The empirical application of my dissertation focuses on the provision of roads through public-private partnerships in Colombia.
+Welcome to my website!
+I am Camila Angulo (pronouns: she/her/hers).
+I received my PhD degree in Political Science from the University of Wisconsin—Madison.
+My research interests include political economy of development, violence, corruption, public opinion, political behavior, and quantitative methods.
+My dissertation focuses on the political economy of public goods provisioning amid violence.
+Specifically, I analyze how violence and transparency affect the participation of the private sector in the provision of roads and health care services in Colombia.

-Before coming to grad school in the U.S., I received my B.A. and M.A. in Political Science from the Department of Political Science at Universidad de Los Andes in Colombia, my home country.
-In Colombia, I worked as a research and teaching assistant at the Latin American Public Opinion Project (LAPOP) and the Department of Political Science at Uniandes, respectively.
+Before receiving my PhD degree in the U.S., I received my B.A. and M.A. degrees in Political Science from the Department of Political Science at Universidad de Los Andes in Colombia, my home country.
+In Colombia, I worked as a research and teaching assistant at the Latin American Public Opinion Project (LAPOP) and in the Department of Political Science at Uniandes, respectively.
 I also worked as lecturer at Universidad Sergio Arboleda and Universidad de San Buenaventura.